 Commentary:

-Frequent high quality visitation is one of the best predictors of successful reunification between a parent and child.
+Frequent high-quality visitation is one of the best predictors of successful reunification between a parent and child.
 Often visits are arranged in settings that are uncomfortable and inhibiting for families.
 It is important that the child’s lawyer seek a visitation order that will allow the best possible visitation.
-The lawyer should advocate that visits be unsupervised if safe for the child or at the lowest safe level of supervision, e.g. families often are more comfortable when relatives, family friends, clergy or other community members are recruited to supervise visits rather than caseworkers.
+The child’s lawyer should advocate that visits be unsupervised if safe for the child client or at the lowest safe level of supervision, e.g. families often are more comfortable when relatives, family friends, clergy or other community members are recruited to supervise visits rather than caseworkers.

-Lawyers should advocate for visits to occur in family-friendly locations, such as in the family’s home, parks, libraries, restaurants, place of worship or other community venues and at the child’s activities.
+The child’s lawyer should advocate for visits to occur in family-friendly locations, such as in the family’s home, parks, libraries, restaurants, place of worship or other community venues and at the child’s activities.

 STANDARD 5 - INVESTIGATION

-A child’s lawyer should conduct a thorough, continuing and independent review and investigation of the case, including obtaining information, research and discovery in order to prepare the case for trial.
+The child’s lawyer should conduct a thorough, continuing and independent review and investigation of the case, including obtaining information, research and discovery in order to prepare the case for trial.

 Action:

-A lawyer should not rely solely on the disclosure information provided by the DHS caseworker, the state or other parties as the investigation of the facts and circumstances underlying the case.
+The child’s lawyer should not rely solely on the disclosure information provided by the DHS caseworker, the state or other parties as the investigation of the facts and circumstances underlying the case.

 Action:

-The child’s lawyer should review the record of case of the child (formerly the legal file) and the supplemental confidential file and, if available, the record of the case of the child’s siblings.
+The child’s lawyer should review the record of case of the child client (formerly the legal file) and the supplemental confidential file and, if available, the record of the case of the child client’s siblings.

 Action: